Trading on your mind?

 Pending orders are queued orders that only execute when the market reaches predetermined conditions.

-* We are investors who understand that trading involves the risk of loss
+* We must all be investors who understand that trading involves the risk of loss

 SOCIALIZE